TechnitiumSoftware/DnsServer/README.md

 - Web console portal for easy configuration using any web browser.
 - Built in HTTP API to allow 3rd party apps to control and configure the DNS server.
 - Built-in system logging and query logging.
-- Open source cross-platform .NET Core implementation hosted on GitHub.
+- Open source cross-platform .NET 5 implementation hosted on GitHub.

 # Installation
 - **Windows**: [Download setup installer](https://download.technitium.com/dns/DnsServerSetup.zip) for easy installation.
 - **Linux & Raspberry Pi**: Follow install instructions from [this blog post](https://blog.technitium.com/2017/11/running-dns-server-on-ubuntu-linux.html).
-- **Cross-Platform**: [Download portable app](https://download.technitium.com/dns/DnsServerPortable.tar.gz) to run on any platform that has .NET Core installed.
+- **Cross-Platform**: [Download portable app](https://download.technitium.com/dns/DnsServerPortable.tar.gz) to run on any platform that has .NET 5 installed.

 # API Documentation
 The DNS server HTTP API allows any 3rd party app or script to configure the DNS server.
 The HTTP API is used by the web console and thus all the actions that the web console does can be performed via the API.
 Read the [HTTP API documentation](https://github.com/TechnitiumSoftware/DnsServer/blob/master/APIDOCS.md) for complete details.